Esri/geoportal-server-catalog/README.md

 - [All releases](https://github.com/Esri/geoportal-server-catalog/wiki).

 ## Can't Wait to Get Started?
+- Geoportal 3.1.0 adds a Model Context Protocol (MCP) API to its STAC configuration, enabling integration of STAC in agentic workflows.
+Try it out with this sandbox deployment: https://gpt.geocloud.com/geoportal/mcp!
-- Try the [sandbox site](https://gpt.geocloud.com/geoportal3) and learn what the new Geoportal Server 3.0.1 is all about!
+- Try the [sandbox site](https://gpt.geocloud.com/geoportal3) and learn what the new Geoportal Server 3.1.0 is all about!
 - A different configuration that contains several 100,000 images as its [catalog](https://gpt.geocloud.com/imagecatalog/)

 ## Features